Now that same-sex marriage is legal in Florida, what are the estate and tax planning considerations?

 1. Elective Share.
 A surviving spouse generally has a right which is referred to in Florida as the right to the "elective share" of the predeceased spouse's estate.
 The elective share rights generally entitle the spouse to elect to receive a certain portion of the predeceased spouse's estate, notwithstanding the provisions made for the surviving spouse (if any) by the predeceased spouse.
-The "elective share" provisions of Florida law provide that a surviving spouse will generally be entitled to elect to receive a minimum amount equal to 30% of the predeceased spouse's "elective estate".
-The "elective estate" generally includes property held in the predeceased spouse's individual name (e.g., probate property), as well as most non-probate transfers (e.g., property held in a revocable trust, property passing by right of survivorship such as a joint bank account, life insurance proceeds, and death benefits under an Individual Retirement Account or qualified retirement plan).
+The "elective share" provisions of Florida law provide that a surviving spouse will generally be entitled to elect to receive a minimum amount equal to 30% of the predeceased spouse's "elective estate."
+The elective estate generally includes property held in the predeceased spouse's individual name (e.g., probate property), as well as most non-probate transfers (e.g., property held in a revocable trust and/or property passing by right of survivorship such as a joint bank account, life insurance proceeds, and death benefits under an Individual Retirement Account or qualified retirement plan).

 2. Homestead.
 Generally, Florida law provides that an individual's "homestead" (i.e., primary residence) cannot be gifted at death if the individual is survived by a spouse or minor children.
 However, if a decedent is survived by a spouse but no minor children, the decedent may give the homestead to the surviving spouse.
-If the homestead is not given to the surviving spouse (or if the decedent has minor children), then the surviving spouse will be entitled to a life estate in the homestead (i.e., use of the residence for life), and the remainder interest in the residence (which will take effect on the death of the surviving spouse) will pass to the predeceased spouse's descendants, or, if the predeceased spouse does not have any descendants, the entire residence would pass to the surviving spouse.
+If the homestead is not given to the surviving spouse (or if the decedent has minor children), the surviving spouse will be entitled to a life estate in the homestead (i.e., use of the residence for life), and the remainder interest in the residence (which will take effect on the death of the surviving spouse) will pass to the predeceased spouse's descendants.
+If the predeceased spouse does not have any descendants, the entire residence would pass to the surviving spouse.
 Alternatively, a surviving spouse is entitled to a one-half ownership in that property.

 4. Family Allowance.
 A surviving spouse may be entitled to a "family allowance" of up to $18,000 upon the death of the predeceased spouse for the purpose of supporting the surviving spouse during estate administration.

 5. Intestate Estate.
-If a same-sex spouse dies intestate, the survivor is entitled to 50% of the estate if there are children from the decedent's prior marriage, or 100% if the decedent has no children from a prior relationship.
+If a same-sex spouse dies intestate, the survivor is entitled to 50% of the estate if there are children from the decedent's prior marriage or 100% if the decedent has no children from a prior relationship.

 The following Federal protections are available for same-sex married couples: